Commitment

 Improvement of malnutrition by vegetable

-Private sector - food business / Japan
+Private food business / Japan

 KAGOME CO., LTD